wittevrongelthibaut/personal-website/src/routes/blog/collabdays.md

 ## 🚂 The way there

 Together with 3 of my fellow students we went to CollabDays.
 On the 15th of October, we took a very early train to go to Brussels.
-We arrived a bit late since there were some problems on the train tracks, but we arrived in time and were welcomed with a nice breakfast.
+We arrived a bit later than expected since there were some problems on the train tracks, but we arrived in time for the event and were welcomed with a nice breakfast.
 After that, we went to the first talk of the day.

 ## 📝 Calling APIs, Consuming Services and Exposing Data using Power Automate